billynewport/datasurface/README.md

 * Data Consumers.
 The owners of applications that consume data.
 They need data to do their job.
 * Data Transformers.
 The owners of applications that transform data thats already available in the enterprise in to new data that is useful to the rest of the enterprise.
 * Data Platform owners (new).
 Development teams who create a Data platform product that can be used to satisfy the needs of data consumers.
 * Ecosystem Broker (new).
-This arbitrates between the data producers, consumers and transformers intentions and the available data platform products to meet the data actors needs.
+This arbitrates between consumers intentions and the available data platform products to meet the data actors needs.

 ```mermaid
 graph TD